-Nike: The No. 1 Most Innovative Company Of 2013 | Fast Company | Business + Innovation "This is the raw stuff.
+Nike: The No. 1 Most Innovative Company Of 2013.
+"This is the raw stuff.

 An excerpt from the new book, How Breakthroughs Happen. by Andrew Hargadon Technology brokers have discovered how to bridge the disparate worlds they move among outside their boundaries, and how to build new ventures from the technologies and people they come across.
 In the process, they have developed four intertwined work practices that help them do this: capturing good ideas, keeping ideas alive, imagining new uses for old ideas, and putting promising concepts to the test.

 For every focus area, we also have local experts who provide key insights into the dynamics of each individual market.
 Our integrated network of experts allows us to share best practices and leverage crucial information on the latest trends.
 For more information on our experts, use the links below to contact them or learn about their latest insight through their interviews on key business topics.

+Innovation; Innovator's DNA.
 A major new study has highlighted the key skills that innovative and creative entrepreneurs need to develop.
-Innovation; Innovator's DNA

 People.
 Charles Leadbeater is a leading authority on innovation and creativity.